What it does

 Disease development usually occurs late in the season on mature leaves and is favored by wet weather, high nitrogen fertilization, and close spacing.

-It develops faster in wounded than unwounded leaves.
+It develops faster in wounded than in unwounded leaves.

 The sources of infection are seeds and crop stubbles.
 Wet weather and high doses of nitrogenous fertilizer favor the disease.